Having access to the airwaves is a privilege and requires that everyone lend a hand to keep the station running!

 3.)
 Read the All Volunteer Email Newsletter

-- The first week of every month, Staff sends out an All Volunteer Newsletter.
+- The first week of every month, our Volunteer Coordinator sends out an All Volunteer Newsletter.
 The bottom segment of the newsletter is designated for important information for Show Hosts.

 - It is your repsonsibility to make sure you are on the mailing list and that you read the newsletter all the way through.